0nyr/nixos-config/README.md

 `nix-env --list-generations --profile /nix/var/nix/profiles/system`: list nixos build generations.

+#### updating packages

+`nix flake update`: to update all inputs of the flake

+`nix flake lock --update-input`: to update a single input of the flake

 ## 🌱 Setup

 To enable this repo to be the new config for NixOS, add a symlink to `/etc/` like so: